MatthewGebhart/reading-notes/README.md

 - Q: What are some bad habits to avoid at the beginning of my coding journey? double spaces after a line?

+this is a test of using backticks to `insert code`

+and a test of inserting a link [Zoe Woodworks](http://www.zoewoodworks.com)